 Features of apps like Pokémon Go

-To launch a competitive app in this market, you need to have the right features.
-Plan to include the following features, over and above standard AR features:
+To launch a competitive app in this market, you need to have an interesting game concept and the right features.
+Plan to include the following games features, over and above standard AR features:

 - New account creation.

 - Customize player profiles: Players can customize their ‘Avatars’.

 - A UI that’s easy enough for players to participate in the game on the go.

 - Participate in battles: This allows players to participate in those engrossing battles with different complexity levels of game-play to win new digital collectibles or art assets like Pokémon.